 National Lifeguard Instructors are welcome to transfer to the BC & Yukon Branch.
-To teach independently in BC & Yukon, instructors must first review the BC & Yukon National Lifeguard Instructor resources with the Education Manager and have completed the mandatory 2022 NL Instructor update.
+To teach independently in BC & Yukon, instructors must first review the BC & Yukon National Lifeguard Instructor resources with the Program Manager.
 Instructors must also hold a National Lifeguard Examiner award from their home Branch.
 In some cases, transferring Instructors/Examiners may have to complete an NL Instructor Recert to update their award to current status.